CloudDataLab/OverlappingChromosomeInstanceSegmentation/README.md

+Because the model file is too large, we uploaded it to Baidu Netdisk for sharing: [Link](https://pan.baidu.com/s/1fo3q57aVTXVJNoMJRBdLhA) password: g9j8

 Everyone can freely use the code and dataset for research and non-commerce application.
 However, for those using the code or dataset in this repository should cite this paper to indicate the original source.

 Bibtex: